reposense/RepoSense/docs/UserGuide.md

 **Fields to provide _repository-level_ info**:

 * `ignoreGlobList`: Folders/files to ignore, specified using the [_glob format_](https://docs.oracle.com/javase/tutorial/essential/io/fileOps.html#glob).
 * `formats`: File formats to analyze.
-Default: `adoc cs css fxml gradle html java js json jsp md py tag txt xml`
+Default: all file formats
 * `ignoreCommitList`: The list of commits to ignore during analysis.
 For accurate results, the commits should be provided with their full hash.

 **Fields to provide _author-level_ info**:<br>